 What to Serve With Dill Sauce

-Once you start making this sauce you will find yourself searching for things to dollop it on: salmon is a classic pairing, as is trout.
+Once you start making this sauce, you will find yourself searching for things to dollop it on: salmon is a classic pairing, as is trout.
 Crab Cakes are phenomenal with dill sauce.
 Poached or grilled or air fried shrimp: divine.
 It’s also great with Zucchini Fritti, grilled vegetables and roasted potatoes.

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This